-Training instructors evaluate attendance, participation, and demonstration of the competencies listed above to determine each trainee's readiness to become a certified peer support specialist.
-Those who successfully demonstrate their strength and understanding of recovery, comprehension of the training material and competencies above, actively participate, and attend the training in full are eligible to take the training comprehension exam on the last day of training.
+Training facilitators assess attendance, participation, and demonstration of the competencies listed above to evaluate trainees on their readiness to become a certified peer support specialist.
+Those who successfully demonstrate their strength and understanding of recovery, comprehension of the training material and competencies above, actively participate, and attend 100% of the training sessions are eligible to take the training comprehension exam on the last day of training.
 If a trainee does not successfully pass the comprehension exam with 80% or greater, they must retake the exam within 4 weeks of training completion and steps for doing so will be provided.
 If the trainee fails to retake the exam within the allotted time period, they must retake the training in order to retake the exam.
-Trainees must attend 100% of training sessions, demonstrate the competencies above, and pass the training exam with a score of 80% or greater to be eligible for peer support specialist certification.
+Individuals must attend 100% of training sessions and pass the training exam with a score of 80% or greater to be eligible for peer support specialist certification in Idaho.